 Dissertation

-Tentative: Oceanic Sentiments: Imperial Infrastructure and Islamic Habitus in the Indian Ocean, 1865-1955
+Oceanic Sentiments: Maritime Infrastructure and Islamic Habitus in the British Indian Empire, 1865-1955

-My dissertation traces the maritime domains of nineteenth and twentieth century West and South Asia.
-From the Suez Canal to the Bay of Bengal, I argue British colonial domination, abstraction, and circulation produced unintended spaces of dwelling and circuits of mobility for Indian Ocean Muslims.
-Maritime technologies and infrastructures were re-appropriated as mediums of Islamic space-making, connection, discourse, sentiment, and resistance.
-I follow the eclectic itineraries of Muslim mariners and lascars, poets and pilgrims, reformists and radicals, as part of a unified spatial narrative and material history of Islam in global capitalism.
+From the Suez Canal to the Bay of Bengal, my dissertation traces the manner in which British imperial domination, political economy, and abstraction produced unintended spaces of dwelling and circuits of mobility for Indian Ocean Muslims.
+Maritime infrastructures were re-appropriated as mediums of Islamic space-making, connection, discourse, sentiment, and resistance between West Asia and South Asia.
+My dissertation consequently charts the eclectic steam-powered itineraries of Muslim labourers and lascars, poets and pilgrims, reformists and radicals, as part of a unified narrative and material history of Islam in New Imperialism and global capitalism.

 Education